girlscript/winter-of-contributing/Web_Development/FrontEnd/High Resolution Display in CSS/Retina Display for High Resolution.md

 Retina display may be a term created by Apple to see devices and monitors that have a resolution and element density therefore high that someone is unable to recognise the individual pixels at a traditional viewing distance.Now The Apple device's display was well received and greatly improved the viewing expertise.

-The simplest way to create your pictures properly seem on high-resolution Displays, like the MacBook execs "retina display" is to outline their breadth and height values as solely 1/2 what the first file is.
-Here is associate example of a picture that's solely victimisation 1/2 the first height and width:
+The simplest way to create your pictures properly seem on high-resolution Displays, like the MacBook execs "retina display" is to set their breadth and height values as  1/2 of the file size.
+Here is an example of a picture that's 1/2 the height and width:

 ```css
 <style>